CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab03-Gettingstarted.md

 ## Overview

-In this lab, you will explore Azure AI Foundry by reviewing and comparing AI models, creating a project, and deploying models such as gpt-4.1 and Phi-4-mini-instruct.
-You’ll examine model details and benchmarks to understand their capabilities and performance, then test the models in the chat playground by providing system instructions, sending queries, and analyzing responses.
-Finally, you’ll compare the models to determine their suitability for different tasks and scenarios.
+In this lab, you will work with **Azure AI Foundry** to design, build, and deploy a prompt flow solution.
+You’ll begin by creating a project, then construct and configure a flow with system instructions and connect it to a model.
+You will test the flow in the chat pane using sample prompts to validate its responses and make adjustments as needed.
+Finally, you’ll deploy the flow as an endpoint, test it directly in the Azure AI Foundry portal, and review connection details that enable integration into client applications.
+This lab provides practical experience in creating, testing, and deploying prompt flows to deliver generative AI capabilities.

 ## Objectives

 By the end of this lab, you will be able to:

-1. **Explore and compare AI models**: Review model details, benchmarks, and performance metrics to understand their capabilities and select appropriate models for specific tasks.

-2. **Create and deploy a project in Azure AI Foundry**: Set up a new project, deploy models such as gpt-4.1 and Phi-4-mini-instruct, and configure project-level settings.
+1. **Create an Azure AI Foundry project**: Set up a new project environment to build and manage prompt flows.
+2. **Design and configure a prompt flow**: Add system instructions, connect to a model, and adjust flow components.

-3. **Test and interact with deployed models**: Use the chat playground to provide system instructions, submit queries, review responses, and compare model performance to determine suitability for various scenarios.
+3. **Test flows in the chat pane**: Run sample queries, review outputs, and refine prompts to improve responses.
+4. **Deploy a prompt flow as an endpoint**: Publish your flow, enabling it to be accessed outside the design environment.
+5. **Validate the deployed endpoint**: Interact with the deployed flow directly in Azure AI Foundry to confirm functionality.
+6. **Retrieve endpoint connection details**: Access deployment information required to integrate the flow into client applications.

 ## Pre-requisites

-* Basic knowledge of the Azure portal.
+- Basic knowledge of navigating the Azure portal.

-* Familiarity with core AI concepts such as generative AI and language models.
+- Familiarity with AI concepts such as generative AI, language models, and benchmarks.

-* An active Azure subscription with access to Azure AI Foundry.
+- An active Azure subscription with access to Azure AI Foundry.

+- Permission to create and manage resources (including enabling managed identities).

 ## Architecture

-The lab architecture demonstrates how Azure AI Foundry supports generative AI model exploration, deployment, and testing:

-1. **Azure AI Foundry Resource**: Provisioned through the Azure portal, this resource connects to Azure AI services and hosts deployed models such as gpt-4.1 and Phi-4-mini-instruct.
+1. **Azure AI Foundry Resource**: Provisioned via the Azure portal, this resource connects to Azure AI services, manages access via system-assigned identities, and hosts deployed models such as **gpt-4.1** and **Phi-4-mini-instruct**.

-2. **Azure AI Foundry Project**: A workspace where models are deployed and managed, project settings are configured, and endpoints and authorization keys are accessed for application integration.
+2. **Azure AI Foundry Project**: A workspace for deploying and managing models, configuring project settings, creating prompt flows, and accessing endpoints and authorization keys for applications.

-3. **Chat Playground Interface**: An interactive environment within the project that allows you to test deployed models, provide system instructions, submit queries, analyze responses, and compare model performance.
+3. **Prompt Flow and Chat Playground**: Interactive tools within the project to build, test, and deploy prompt flows, configure system instructions, submit queries to models, analyze responses, and compare model performance for different scenarios.

+4. **Storage and Authorization**: Blob storage integrated with managed identities ensures the project and prompt flows have secure access to necessary data and assets.

 ## Architecture Diagram